 Preparing the dough: Get the yeast started in the warm milk (104-108F).
 This is a temperature that should feel neither hot or cold on your wrist or when you stick your index finger in the solution.
 Dissolve the yeast in 1/2 cup of warm milk with 1 tsp of sugar, stir and cover for 5 minutes or until yeast comes up to the top.
 Meanwhile start sifting the pinch of salt and 3 Tbsp sugar into the flour.
 Then cut butter into the flour mixture until it resembles course crumbs.
 Add the eggs and the yeast mixture and quickly mix until a ball is formed.
 Let it rise for 2 hours, cover with a damp cloth.

 Preparing the filling.
 Start preparing the filling right away because it has to cool.
 I would not make it ahead of time because it can dry out.
 If you start it right after you finished the dough, it should be fine.
-Grind the poppy seeds.
+Grind the poppy seeds (please see above).
 Boil the 1 1/8 cups of milk, add the ground poppy seeds, orange peel (for me the more the better, I used 5 Tbsp of orange peel), sugar, flour and raisins.
 Mix and set it aside to let it cool.

 Assembling the rolls.
 Turn the dough onto a lightly floured work surface and kneed shortly until they are smooth.
 Divide it into 2 bigger or 4 smaller pieces.
 For me it is too hard to get 4 equal sized balls so I either do 2 or 3 ball.
 Roll them out into a rectangular shape and spread half, third or quarter of the filling, respectively in about 0.5 cm thickness on the dough leaving about 1 inch from the edges.
 Please see picture for clarity.
 Start rolling the longer side not too tight but not loose either.
 Pinch the two sides so the filling cannot come out on the sides.
 Repeat with the others.
 Put the rolls on a lightly buttered cookie sheet so the rolled up edge is on the bottom of the cookie sheet.
 Do an egg wash with 1 egg and let the rolls rise in a coolish area (60-68 F) for 1 hour.
 Note the kitchen might be too hot for this step.
 Then spread 1 egg white on the rolls and cool in the fridge for a half hour.
 Preheat oven to 375 F. Before I put the rolls into the oven, I do another layer of egg white wash and prick the side on the sides 6-7 times to prevent cracking.